surfacesyntacticud/website/content/guidelines/u/_index.md

 * [Comparative, superlative and consecutive constructions](./particular_phenomena/comparative)
 * [Compounds and flats](./particular_phenomena/compounds)

-## Analysing phenomena specific to the oral language
+## Analyzing phenomena specific to spoken language

-SUD is also used to annotate texts of oral language.
-The oral language has some specifics that are sometimes complicated to analyse.
+SUD is also used to annotate oral corpora.
+Spoken language is distinct from written texts in several ways, which can sometimes make it more difficult to analyze.
-Below, we propose the analysis of a few phenomena.
+Below, we propose analyses of several such phenomena.

 * [Disfluencies](./oral_language/disfulencies)